Non-stop flights to Quito (UIO)

 From Baltra Island, you can fly non-stop with Avianca (Star Alliance) or LATAM.

-From Cuenca, direct flights are offered by Avianca (Star Alliance), Euroairlines and LATAM.
+From Coca, direct flights are offered by Aeroregional, Euroairlines and LATAM.

 Alternative airports near Quito